OpenTermsArchive/contrib-versions/Couchsurfing/Terms of Service.md

 Please refer to our Privacy Policy for information about how Couchsurfing collects, uses and discloses information about our members.
 In addition, by accessing or using our Services, you agree to adhere to the Community Guidelines.

 Please Contact Us with any questions regarding these Terms.
-You can contact us by mail at Couchsurfing International, Inc. Attention: Legal Department, PO Box 7775 ECM 86600, San Francisco, CA 94120 or by email at support@couchsurfing.com
+You can contact us by mail at Couchsurfing International, Inc. Attention: Couchsurfing International, Inc.

+Attn: Legal Department

+548 Market St

+PMB 86600

+San Francisco, California 94104-5401 US

+or by email at support@couchsurfing.com

+1\.
 ELIGIBILITY, REGISTRATION AND ACCOUNT

 You must be at least 18 years old to access or use the Services.
 By registering to use our Services, you represent that you are at least 18 years old.
 In order to access certain areas and features of our Services, you will need to register for an account using either your email address or your login credentials from a third-party social media site.
 If you register with your email address, you agree to create a unique password that you do not use with any other online product or service.
 By registering for an account, you further agree to (a) provide accurate, truthful, current and complete information. (b) maintain and promptly update your account information upon any changes. (c) maintain the security of your account by protecting your password and restricting access to your account. (d) promptly notify Couchsurfing if you discover or otherwise suspect any security breaches related to the Services. and (e) take responsibility for all activities that occur under your account and accept all risks of any authorized or unauthorized access.

+2\.
 THIRD PARTY TERMS

 Couchsurfing may offer the opportunity to purchase products and services from third parties.
 You acknowledge that such products and services are offered and sold to you by one or more third parties.
 For more information, please refer to the applicable third party’s terms of sale and privacy policy that are presented as part of the checkout process.

+3\.
 INTERACTIONS WITH OTHER MEMBERS

 3.1 You Have Sole Responsibility When Interacting with Other Members.
 Our Services provide a platform for members to learn about one another, arrange stays and travel, engage in activities and communicate with one another.
 Couchsurfing is not a party to, has no involvement or interest in, makes no representations or warranties as to, and has no responsibility or liability with respect to any communications, transactions, interactions, disputes or any relations whatsoever between you and any other member, person or organization.
 You are solely responsible for your interactions with other members of our Services.
 We reserve the right, but have no obligation, to monitor interactions between you and other members of our Services.